sudo-su-FDEL/Crumble/README.md

 # Crumble

-A menu Wordlist generator for pentesting/password auditing using different password techniques.
+A menu wordlist generator for pentesting/password auditing using different password techniques.
 Made this program entirely to complement other password cracking tools such as hashcat and john the ripper (to name a few).
 Another reason I made this is because other programs did not have what I was looking for, outdated, did not want to memorize commands ,and did not want my computing performance to hinder because of VM.